VinitKumar01/2025-Daily-Code-Logs/README.md

 30-6-2025 || Coded redis cache and docker files for frontend and backend also docker-compose file for truckspark project website.

 1-7-2025 || Added github worlflow to truckspark project website.

+2-7-2025 || Implemented cron-job for database cleanup of truckspark project website and also learnt about web-workers.